serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 Not only did I grab all the data I needed to build out the UI in one request, I also got only the specific fields I asked for in exactly the same shape I requested it in.
 AND I was able to apply some powerful filtering techniques to boot.
 Suck it, REST!

-I won't go into detail aobut what [GraphQL](http://graphql.org/) is; there have been numerous [talks](https://www.youtube.com/watch?v=wPPFhcqGcvk), [blog posts](https://medium.freecodecamp.org/so-whats-this-graphql-thing-i-keep-hearing-about-baf4d36c20cf), and [tutorials](https://www.howtographql.com/) in the past year already.
+I won't go into detail about what [GraphQL](http://graphql.org/) is; there have been numerous [talks](https://www.youtube.com/watch?v=wPPFhcqGcvk), [blog posts](https://medium.freecodecamp.org/so-whats-this-graphql-thing-i-keep-hearing-about-baf4d36c20cf), and [tutorials](https://www.howtographql.com/) in the past year already.

 But I do want to address one key point of confusion: GraphQL is not concerned with sourcing your data.
 It's not an ORM.
 It's not a query language for a database.
 It's merely a transport layer that sits in your server behind a single endpoint and takes requests from your clients.
 You supply GraphQL with a Schema describing the types of data your API can return, and it's through resolver functions that the data is actually retrieved.